 10. Maximize your extracurricular engagement

 Colleges give preference to students who make a difference in their communities or go above and beyond in other areas.
 So volunteer with an organization that supports a cause you care about, or attend an educational event you can add to your applications.
-Walk dogs for the local Humane Society, pick up litter clogging scenic byways, or search for a college and career conference in your area—it all rounds out your application.
+Walk dogs for the local Humane Society, pick up litter clogging scenic byways, or search for a college and career conference in your area—it all rounds out your applications.

 11. Find work over break